BIOL275-MSUM/BIOL275-MSUM.github.io/lab-6.md

 #> # … with 140 more rows
 ```

-As you can see, there are 146 Adelie penguins in the dataset.
+As you can see, there are 146 Adélie penguins in the dataset.

-### Distribution of bill depths
+### Distribution of bill depths by sex

 Next, let's see how the variable bill depth is distributed in each sex: